Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Encourage recurring giving now

-Asking for help is never easy, but it’s important to remember that you already have a pool of people who care about you and your cause.
+Asking for help is never easy, but it’s important to remember that you already have a pool of donors who care about you and your cause.

-If you make it a priority to keep your supporters informed and express your gratitude for their help, then you’ll be all set to meet—and even surpass—your fundraising goal.
+If you make it a priority to keep your donor audience informed and express your gratitude for their help, then you’ll be all set to meet—and even surpass—your fundraising goal and donor retention strategy.